libmanuk/Spokedb-O/README.md

 ## Omeka

-The SPOKEdbo theme works with the <a href="http://omeka.org/classic/" target="_blank">Omeka Classic</a> content management software.
+The SPOKEdbo theme works with the <a href="http://omeka.org/classic/" target="_blank">Omeka Classic</a> content management system.

 ## OHMS